Meet the new Q3 SUV and Sportback TFSI e

 In ‘Auto-Hybrid’ mode, the main operating mode, the drive management system divides the tasks between the 1.4 TFSI and the electric motor intelligently and efficiently.
 The electric motor supports the four-cylinder engine in a wide range of situations, such as when overtaking or when accelerating from low speeds, when it uses its strong and rapidly produced torque to imperceptibly bridge the few tenths of a second needed by the turbocharger to build up pressure.

-When the accelerator pedal is released, the vehicles starts to coast with the TFSI switched off in most situations.
+When the accelerator pedal is released, the vehicle starts to coast with the TFSI switched off in most situations.

 A mode 3 cable is also supplied for charging at public AC charging terminals, a process which can be expedited through the use of the e-tron Charging Service, which enables TFSI e drivers to recharge at more than 155,000 charging points across Europe with just a tap of a single RFID card that generates one convenient monthly invoice.